Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 • In statistics, a stationary process is one whose statistical properties (like mean and variance) do not change over time.

-• In engineering, stationary equipment refers to machines that are permanently installed and not designed for mobility.
+• In engineering, stationary equipment refers to machines that are permanently installed.

 Etymology or Word Origin